Why is diabetes a risk to your feet?

 Check your feet every day

-You should check your feet every day for any blisters, breaks in the skin, pain or any signs of infection such as swelling, heat or redness.
-If you cannot do this yourself, ask your partner or carer to help you.
+You should check your feet every day for any blisters, breaks in the skin, pain or any signs of infection such as swelling, heat or a change in colour.
+If you cannot do this yourself, ask your partner, carer or other family member to help you.

 Badly-fitting shoes are a common cause of irritation or damage to feet.
-The professional who screened your feet will give you an advice leaflet about footwear.
+The professional who screened your feet may give you advice about the shoes you are wearing and about buying new shoes, plus an advice leaflet about footwear.

 Wash your feet every day